 The benefits of ambient and task lighting, and what lighting is best for you

-Lighting choices for your new or renovated home can make an enormous difference to the look, feel and functionality of your space.
+Lighting choices for your home can make an enormous difference to the look, feel and functionality of your space.
 Different lighting options serve different needs, and the right combinations of ambient and task lighting in balance can optimise their effects.
 To understand how they work together, we first have to explore what they are and what each of them contributes to a room.

 What is ambient lighting?

 Ambient lighting is generally defined as being the light that is naturally present in any given setting that gently illuminates a whole room or space, such as daylight outdoors or inside the home, before any extra lighting is added.
 Inside the home there will be lighting options to create artificial ambient lighting at your convenience.

 Task lighting is used for just that – tasks!
 It is a directed style of lighting, used to brighten and focus a specific area where a task is being performed.
 Often task lighting is overlooked as less important because the amount of ambient lighting in the room might seem sufficient, but when closely focussing on something like reading a book, painting, shaving or decorating a cake – ambient lighting is not enough to prevent eye strain and fatigue.
 For anyone who has vision impairments or engages in high-focus tasks regularly, task lighting is an essential feature to include in any lighting plan.

 Ambient lighting in the home can come in a few forms.
 The ceiling lights, well placed lamps and if you’re feeling fancy – chandeliers – in your home will provide this type of lighting.
 Additionally, choosing the most appropriate brightness and warmth of the ambient light for each room is important for creating the desired feel and functionality in each one.

 Task lighting also has many varied forms to choose from, and is generally going to be placed in areas where tasks are performed directly.
 This is to maximise the safety and effectiveness of the task being performed.